Javeedsly/MyPortfolio/README.md

   * **Authentication & Authorization:** Uses **ASP.NET Core Identity** for user management and **JWT Bearer tokens** for securing endpoints.
   * **Email Confirmation:** Includes an email confirmation flow for new user registrations.
   * **Email Service:** Features a swappable email service.
 By default, it uses `FileEmailService` which saves registration emails to the `MyPortfolio/emails` directory for easy development and testing.
+  * **Feedback Management:** API endpoints for submitting and managing user feedback.
+  * **Shop Management (Products & Categories):** Full CRUD operations for managing product categories and products.
   * **Repository & Unit of Work:** Implements the Generic Repository and Unit of Work patterns for robust and maintainable data access.
   * **Database Seeding:** Automatically seeds the database on application startup with user roles (`SuperAdmin`, `Admin`, `User`) and a default `superadmin` account.
   * **Database:** Uses **Entity Framework Core** with **SQL Server**.
-  * **File Uploads:** Handles image file uploads for projects and blogs, saving them to the server's `wwwroot/uploads` directory and storing a URL reference in the database.
+  * **File Uploads:** Handles image file uploads for projects, blogs, and products, saving them to the server's `wwwroot/uploads` directory and storing a URL reference in the database.
   * **DTO & Mapping:** Uses Data Transfer Objects (DTOs) and **AutoMapper** for clean data transfer between layers.
   * **API Documentation:** Integrated **Swagger/OpenAPI** for easy API testing and documentation.
   * **Containerization:** Includes a `Dockerfile` for easy containerization and deployment.